bkirwi/coast/doc/notes.md

 This makes adding and removing keys free, but changing the overall structure or redefining keys is still janky.

+Machine Tests
+===

+What are you trying to prove?

+Flows are equivalent when they publish the same streams, and every possible output from one is also a possible output from the other.

+When testing laws, we want to declare that two flows are exactly equivalent.
+In theory, this involves generating all possible outputs for each and testing that they're identical; in practice we can probably get away with generating a bunch of random runs through the first one and testing that it's possible to get the same output from the second.
+This involves a backtracking-type search, but in the normal case it should be much more efficient?

+When testing backends, we want to assert that the output is a possible output of the model.
+This can use the same backtracking-type search above.

+When testing flows, we want to assert some high-level property of the model.
+Generating random runs and checking the property seems to be the thing here as well.

+So a) generate random runs and b) check if an output is possible, returning either a valid trace or an error.

 Principles
 ===